IBM/clickhouse-operator-docs/docs/replication_setup_openshift.md

     Click the **plus** button near the top right corner\
     ![Plus button](./img/plus_button.png)
 1. Copy and paste the ```ClickHouseInstallation``` manifest above.
-    Replace those placeholder passwords with real ones you want to use, and click the **Create** button.
+    Replace the placeholder password with real one you want to use, and click the **Create** button.

 ## Replicated table setup